raalesir/automated_environment/README.md

 Scenario II.
 Using cloud resourses, like EC2.
 ----------------------------------------------

-Here you will use a already existing VM.
+Here you will use  already existing VM at EC2.
 The EC2 use XEN as a virtualizer, so VirtualBox will not work there.
 It means it will not work to substitute the local workstation from the Scenario I with the EC2 node.

-Luckily, we still can go with the repo you cloned.
+Luckily, we still can go with the repo you just cloned.

 1. `ssh -X -i ACE_Challenge.pem ubuntu@ec2-52-212-62-56.eu-west-1.compute.amazonaws.com`
+After logging in to `/home/ubuntu`  type:
 2. `git clone git@bitbucket.org:raalesir/combient_task.git`
 3. `sudo apt-get install  -y puppet-common`
-4. from the same directory:
+4. From the same directory:
 `sudo puppet apply --modulepath=/home/ubuntu/modules manifests/site.pp`
 This will tell Puppet to  apply the rules from its scripts onto the *current* machine, i.e. onto the EC2 node.
+#5.
+Copy the source files to the `$HOME`:
+#`scp  test.csv.gz train.csv.gz -i ACE_Challenge.pem
+#ubuntu@ec2-52-212-62-56.eu-west-1.compute.amazonaws.com:/home/ubuntu`
+6. Make a desision about a firewall.
+Either turn it off, or open ports at least 8888.

 After the installation will finish up (hopefully successfully), one could start to play with the `pyspark`.